Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 A ripe passion fruit will be slightly soft to the touch and have a strong aroma.
 If it is still unripe, let it ripen at room temperature for a few days until it becomes slightly wrinkly.

-Many people enjoy the fruit raw and eat it straight out of the rind.
+Many people enjoy raw fruit and eat it straight out of the rind.
 Some of the more popular ways to use passion fruit include:

 - Drinks: To make passion fruit juice, squeeze through a sieve to make juice, which can be added to cocktails or used to make a cordial to flavor water.